open-feature/flagd/README.md

 The `flag` object has a field named `"targeting"`, this can be populated with a [JsonLogic](https://jsonlogic.com/) rule.
 Any data in the body of a flag evaluation call is processed by the JsonLogic rule to determine the result of flag evaluation.
-If this result is `nil` or an invalid (undefined) variant then the default variant is returned.
+If this result is `null` or an invalid (undefined) variant then the default variant is returned.

 JsonLogic provides a [playground](https://jsonlogic.com/play.html) for evaluating your rules against data.